-- Computer
+- A computer

-- Computer power cord
+- · A computer power cord

-- Keyboard
+- A keyboard

-- Mouse
+- A mouse

-- Monitor (sold separately with signal cable and power cord)
+- A monitor (sold separately with signal cable and power cord)

 If you are missing an item, contact your place of purchase.

 Selecting a location for your computer

 Make sure you have an adequate number of properly grounded electrical outlets for the computer, monitor, and any other devices.
 Select a location for the computer where it will remain dry.
 Leave about 50 mm (2 in.) of space around the computer for proper air circulation.